Select a program of interest and we’ll connect you with trade schools that match your goals.

 Only accredited medical assistant programs qualify graduates to sit for the CMA or RMA exams.
 Accreditation also ensures the curriculum meets industry standards.
 Without it, your job options may be limited.

 Starting as a medical assistant is a practical and fast way into healthcare.
-In Illinois, you can complete training in under two years and be ready for national certification.
-The key is choosing the right school-one that's accredited, offers real-world training, and supports you through the job search.
+In Illinois, you can complete training in about two years and be ready for national certification.
+The key is choosing the right school-one that’s accredited, offers real-world training, and supports you through the job search.

 Here’s what you need to do next: